 Today, let’s all get our kitchens naturally clean!
 Take the chemicals to a hazardous waste disposal place and stop using them!!
 I’ve found this checklist from Real Simple helpful to clean the kitchen from the top down.
 You can also download my personal organizing printable that have my chore lists, room-by-room checklists and daily to-do lists to help make the process easier.

 What is your best kitchen cleaning tip?
-Do you have any natural tips or suggestions for natural kitchen cleaning?
+Do you have any suggestions for natural kitchen cleaning that I missed?
 Share below!